Wolverine971/9takes/src/blog/community/introducing-9takes.md

 <!-- big long panel of people experiencing anger fear and shame -->

 <!-- ## Discover the Power of Nine Perspectives -->
-<p class="firstLetter">Where are the good conversations happening online?<p>

-Is there any place left where you can get multiple perspectives?

-Most of the forums have devolved into echo chambers.
-The platforms have chosen sides.
-We need to go back to the early days when conversations were unfiltered, real and where you could be happily surprised by what you stumbled upon online.

-9takes is fixing the problem of echo chambers.

 <div
 	style="display: flex;